BoQsc/ubuntu-custom-setup/GnomeExtension/README.md

 Adwaita icons are the default icons of Ubuntu.
 The example project uses icon from: https://github.com/GNOME/adwaita-icon-theme
-After Ubuntu installation, the scalable .svg icon can be found: **/usr/share/icons/Adwaita/scalable/actions/system-run-symbolic.svg**
+After Ubuntu installation the scalable .svg icon can be found in: **/usr/share/icons/Adwaita/scalable/actions/system-run-symbolic.svg**

 # Example Extension preview